mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of a Layerset for integration into the simple Layertree.

-In the next step we configure the `Map element <../basic/map.html>`_ to display the Layersets in the **map**.
-To do this you need to change into the tab "Layouts" and edit the map element in the content.
+In the next step, we configure the `Map element <../basic/map.html>`_ to display the Layersets in the **map**.
+To do this you need to switch to the tab "Layouts" and edit the map element in the content.
-It is important, that you put a tick in the field of the Layerset "World" **[1]**, so it appears in the application afterwards.
+It is important that you put a tick in the field of the Layerset "World" **[1]**, so it appears in the application afterwards.
 If you have questions for further configuration of the `Map element <../basic/map.html>`_  the documentation can help.

 .. figure:: ../../../figures/layertree/layertree_configuration_map_simple_en.png